Besaids/WWM-Helper/src/README.md

 This folder contains the Angular 21 frontend for the **Where Winds Meet Helper**.

-The app is a single–page “companion” site focused on:
+The app is a single–page "companion" site focused on:

 - Surfacing important **timers / reset windows**.
 - Tracking **daily / weekly checklists**.